-- 2.14 All information provided to customers must be clear and accurate, expressed in plain language and not in any way misleading. - Insurers and their agents must only charge premiums as filed and approved by the Authority.
+- 2.14 All information provided to customers must be clear and accurate, expressed in plain language and not in any way misleading. - 2.15 Insurers and their agents must only charge premiums as filed and approved by the Authority.
 Insurers are to categorise vehicles correctly and charge the correct filed premium for that category.
-In order to charge the correct premium, insurers and their agents must take into account all risk factors approved by the Authority and the ITC status used to determine the customer's premium. - All agents contracted by an insurer to provide quotes and sales must ensure they disclose to customers the identity of all insurers they have a commercial arrangement with before they proceed with quotes or sales.
+In order to charge the correct premium, insurers and their agents must take into account all risk factors approved by the Authority and the ITC status used to determine the customer's premium. - 2.16 All agents contracted by an insurer to provide quotes and sales must ensure they disclose to customers the identity of all insurers they have a commercial arrangement with before they proceed with quotes or sales.
 Neither the insurer nor their agent may enter into a commercial arrangement with another agent or third party that accesses data from the Authority's Green Slip Price Check without the relevant insurer first obtaining the Authority's permission.
-The Authority will not unreasonably withhold such permission. - 2.16.1 Where requested by a customer, insurers must act promptly and expeditiously when sending documents by mail or electronically: - a.
-All documents agreed to be sent by mail must be lodged with Australia Post within three business days of agreeing to do so. - b.
+The Authority will not unreasonably withhold such permission. - 2.16.1 Where requested by a customer, insurers must act promptly and expeditiously when sending documents by mail or electronically: - All documents agreed to be sent by mail must be lodged with Australia Post within three business days of agreeing to do so. - b.
 All documents agreed to be sent electronically must be sent within 24 hours of agreeing to do so.
 Should technology outages occur, the documents must be sent within 24 hours of the insurer's systems being repaired. - 2.16.2 Offers of renewal, including eRenewals, must be sent at least four weeks and no more than six weeks in advance of the expiry date.

 - 2.16.3 All information regarding third party policies is to be sent to each customer by post unless they have consented to receiving policy information electronically. - 2.16.4 Where an incorrect address has been used, including returned letters and failed emails, insurers must take reasonable steps to correctly issue the policy information. - 2.16.5 When a customer purchases a third-party policy or renewal or new registration, the insurer must electronically transmit an eGreenSlip to RMS within the timeframes shown in Table 2.2.
+Regulatory relief timeframes apply during the health emergency caused by the COVID-19 pandemic in the period starting on the commencement of these Guidelines and ending on the day that is 12 months after the commencement.